 However, Chapter 10 of the The Tao Te Ching talks about “the Supreme Virtue,” which is close to what we define as “Creative Love” later in this Essay.
 The Tao’s Supreme Virtue is “Creating for Creation’s sake.”

 Having without possessing,

 Leading and not trying to control:

 This is the supreme virtue.

 Love in Hinduism

 Hinduism has different words for different kinds of love.
 Kāma is the word for selfish or pleasurable love, while prema refers to elevated love.
 Karuna is compassion and mercy, which impels one to help reduce the suffering of others.
-Bahkti approaches the Western meaning of Love for God, but it lacks the needed intensity.
+Bahkti approaches the Western meaning of Love for God, but it lacks Judeo-Christianity’s intensity.
 The best translation of Bhakti into English is fondness for, and the following of, an individual’s chosen Hindu deity.